-Me neither – but I do know that if I put wool clothes in a 60 degree wash, they’ll come out the right size for my gecko, or that if I put too many clothes in one wash they won’t get washed properly, or that if I leave my washing machine door closed for a long period of time, I get a waft of something pretty unpleasant when I open it, (is there a name for that smell as it is horrible?).
+Me neither – but I do know that if I put wool clothes in a 60 degree wash, they’ll come out the right size for my gecko, or that if I put too many clothes in one wash they won’t get washed properly.

-Here are a few tips to help you – and I promise you they’re easy to follow and to do.
+Here are a few tips to help you :

-If you’re a florist, for example, don’t suddenly write a post about your thoughts on Brexit.
-The algorithm ‘sweeps’ posts for key words and if it finds a load of ‘unusual’ words in your feed (i.e. words which don’t normally appear in your feed), it won’t promote the post.
+If you’re a florist, for example, don’t suddenly write a post about your thoughts on the political situation in a different country.
+The algorithm ‘sweeps’ posts for key words and if it finds a load of ‘unusual’ words, it won’t promote the post.

-It’s a bit like putting that black sock in with your hot whites – it’ll ruin the whole wash.
+It’s a bit like putting that black sock in with your hot whites – it ruins the whole wash.

 Now I know some of you save up all your washing and do it in one go when you’ve run out of clean socks.
-This is fairly tough on your poor machine however.
-Your machine prefers to be used regularly and one wash at a time.
-Also, if you leave your machine for ages, you risk that yeuchy smell too.
+This is fairly tough on your poor machine.

 I’m afraid the algorithm doesn’t like to be ignored for long periods of time either.
 It prefers you to post consistently rather than ‘batch posting’ all in one go.